Ole Miss vs. LSU Women's Basketball Predictions & Picks - January 7

 Ole Miss Performance Insights

-- The Rebels outscore opponents by 14.7 points per game (scoring 67.1 points per game to rank 164th in college basketball while giving up 52.4 per outing to rank 14th in college basketball) and have a +207 scoring differential overall.
+- The Rebels average 67.1 points per game (165th in college basketball) while giving up 52.4 per outing (13th in college basketball).
+They have a +207 scoring differential overall and outscore opponents by 14.7 points per game.

-- The Rebels are posting 73.9 points per game this year when playing at home, which is 13.9 more points than they're averaging on the road (60).
+- Offensively, the Rebels have played better in home games this season, putting up 73.9 points per game, compared to 60.0 per game in away games.

-- Ole Miss gives up 55.6 points per game in home games, compared to 48.5 in road games.
+- Ole Miss allows 55.6 points per game at home, compared to 48.5 in away games.

+- The Tigers put up 94.9 points per game (first in college basketball) while giving up 59.5 per outing (85th in college basketball).
+They have a +530 scoring differential and outscore opponents by 35.4 points per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.